Everdend’s Top Brokerage Picks

 How do I set up dividend reinvestment on these platforms?

-Each platform handles DRIP setup differently:
+Each brokerage platform handles DRIP setup differently:

 • Robinhood: Toggle in Account → Investing